drudru/simple-pc/Readme.md

 __simple-pc__ is a simple library for communicating between processes on a local or remote machine.
 At this point, it only supports unix domain sockets.
 In the future, it will support other transports.
-It is designed to be used in a node environment.
+It is designed to be used in a node environment with fibers.

 ## Node Example

+** LOOK AT THE TESTS IN TEST **

 ```JavaScript
     var spc = require('simple-pc');